cliffano/bob/README.md

 Usage
 -----

-Run Bob.

-    cd /path/to/myproject
+Run Bob from project directory.

     bob target1 target2 target3 ...

 Targets
 -------

-Build

-    clean:
-    Delete build/
+    clean: Delete build/ directory

-    lint:
-    Run `nodelint` against all .js files under ./ and custom files configured in app.build.lint if any
+    lint: Run `nodelint` against all .js files under ./ directory and custom files configured in app.build.lint if there's any

-    test:
-    Run `vows` against all .js files under test/
+    test: Run `vows` against all .js files under test/ directory

-    package:
-    Create a .tar.gz package of the source at build/package/
+    package: Create a .tar.gz package of the source at build/package/ directory

-Deploy

-    deploy:
-    Deploy the package to app.deploy.host:app.deploy.port at app.deploy.dir
+    deploy: Deploy the package to app.deploy.host:app.deploy.port at app.deploy.dir

-    deploy-r:
-    Deploy the package and then remotely restart the app
+    deploy-r: Deploy the package and then remotely restart the app

-Startup

-    start-dev:
+    stop: Stop the app

-    Start the app in development mode
+    start: Start the app in development mode

-    start-prd:
-    Start the app in production mode
+    start-prd: Start the app in production mode

-    stop:
-    Stop the app

-    restart-dev:
-    Stop the app, then start it in development mode
+    restart: Stop the app, then start it in development mode

-    restart-prd:
-    Stop the app, then start it in production mode
+    restart-prd: Stop the app, then start it in production mode

-    status:
-    Display the status of the app, whether it's running or not
+    status: Display the status of the app, whether it's running or not